ivotron/popper2-paper/paper/paper.md

 In this section, we discuss how we reduced the training duration in the above workflow by reproducing it on a GPU enabled Kubernetes cluster.
 On Kubernetes clusters, steps of a Popper workflow run in separate pods that can get scheduled on any node of the cluster in a separate namespace.
 Popper first builds the images required by the workflow and pushes them to an online image registry like DockerHub, Google Container Registry, etc.
 Then a `PersistentVolumeClaim` is created to claim persistent storage space from a shared filesystem like NFS [@sandberg1985design] for the different step pods to share.
 After the pod is created, the workflow context consisting of the scripts, configs, etc. is copied into the shared volume mounted inside the pod and executed.
 Although any Kubernetes cluster can be used, for this case study, we used a 3-node Kubernetes cluster on Cloudlab [@CloudLab] each with an NVIDIA 12GB PCI P100 GPU.
 The training pod used the single GPU of the node on which it was scheduled.
 Reproducing the workflow developed on the local machine in the Kubernetes cluster only requires changing the resource manager specifications in the configuration file like specifying Kubernetes as the requested resource manager, specifying the `PersistentVolumeClaim` size, the image registry credentials, etc.
 In our case, we configured the training with an overfitting patience of 5 and allowed the training to run till it overfits, similar to what was done for the local machine case study.

-As we can see from @Fig:casestudies, the average training duration was almost 1/4th of what it took to train on the local machine.
-This shows how Popper helps improve the performance of scientific workflows drastically by allowing easy reproduction in cloud infrastructure.

 ## Workflow execution in Slurm clusters